Privilege escalation

 The user john can from any terminal, run the command scp as root user without password.

-Below a selection of gotmi1k's privesc blog which I use a lot.
+Below a selection of gotmi1k's privesc blogarrow-up-right which I use a lot.

 Distribution type & kernel version